ImageMakerFoundation/ImageMaker/README.txt

            https://docs.opensea.io/docs/metadata-standards

    Note: If you want your NFT to be reproducible locally,
-           you need to add this to your metadata JSON:
+           you need to add this after your description in metadata JSON ('\n' stands for newline):
-         "attributes": [
-           {
-             "trait_type": "Name",
-             "value": "<NFT filename without .imnft extension>"
-           },
-           {
-             "trait_type": "Data",
-             "value": "<Your .imnft file contents>"
-           }
-         ]
+         "description": "(YourTokenName optional NFT description...\n\n)YourTokenName.imnft\n<YourTokenName.imnft File Contents>"

    Note: Check out NFTMetadataTemplate.json, you can paste into it your actual NFT metadata instead of *** example metadata ***,
            then upload this file to IPFS (e.g. through Pinata) and click 'Set NFT URL' in imNFTControl.
 After that, paste into the prompt: